gswebspace/Tutorials/temp/docs/index.md

      - Build the program by pressing `ctrl+shift+b`.
 The build command output is available via the TERMINAL for the LEAN Build task.

-     - Run to program by selecting Run > LEAN
+     - Run the program by selecting Run > LEAN > Play icon.

      - In the *DEBUG CONSOLE* you can see the output of the program including various statistics like Total Trades, Average Win, Net Profit etc.